hugo-toha/toha/content/posts/chess-robot/index.md

 # categories: ["Basic"]
 ---

-This robot utilized stepper motors, a camera, sensors, and a gantry style system to interact with the chess board.
+This robot utilized stepper motors, a camera, sensors, and a gantry style system to interact with the chess board and play against a human opponent.

 ## System Hardware
 The robot's frame was assembled using aluminum extrusion and 3D printed parts.
 2 motors were used to drive the X-axis, and 1 motor was used to drive the Y-axis (horizontally).